LumenceCode/.github/README.md

-# .github
+# Lumence
-ehh about us i guess
+job listings & more